Thursday, March 19, 2009

 Inside, the place has been pretty much left alone, and it looks like an ex-President's house should.
 There are plenty of mementos scattered around the house, but it still feels more like a house than a museum.

 Churchill visited here.
-DeGaulle as well.
+DeGaulle did too.
 You should too if you are in town to see the battlefield.

 Gettysburg, Pennsylvania: Gettysburg Address Site